nayeonk/itpwebdev/notes-and-assignments/assignments/405/orm.md

 DVD Pages with Eloquent
 =======================

-### DVD Search

-Take your previous DVD Search page assignment, and modify the query to use Laravel's ORM instead of the Query Builder.
-Be sure to:

-* define relationships for related models / lookups (rating, sound, genre, label, format)
-* only display 30 records on the page

-To keep things simple, you can display _dvds.release_date_ as the raw mysql datetime format.

 ### DVD Insert page

-Create the route __GET /dvds/create__.
-This should display a form to insert a new dvd into the database.
-Create dynamic drop downs for label, sound, genre, rating, and format.
-Use Eloquent to populate these select menus.

-Next, create the route __POST /dvds__.
-This should add a new record in the dvds table and redirect the user back to __GET /dvds/create__.

-Add a flash message and display on the page saying that the record was inserted successfully with a green background color.
+Create the route `/dvds/create`.
+This should display a form that posts to `/dvds` to insert a new dvd into the database.
+Create dynamic drop downs for label, sound, genre, rating, and format using the Eloquent ORM.
+When the form is submitted, a new dvd record should be created using Eloquent and the user should be redirected back to `/dvds/create`.
+Display a flash message on the page saying that the record was inserted successfully with a green background color.

-### Optional: DVD Listing by Genre
+### DVD Listing by Genre

-Make each record's genre a link to __GET /genres/{id}/dvds__ where {id} corresponds to the genre ID.
-When the link is clicked, you will display a page that states that genre at the top and a list containing all DVDs of that genre.
+Revisit the DVD Search page `/dvds/search` and display a list of all genres on this page using Eloquent in a sidebar.
+Make each genre link to `/genres/{genre name}/dvds`.
+When the link is clicked, you will display a page that shows that genre at the top and a list containing all DVDs in that genre.
+The query that fetches the dvds for this page should eagerly load the rating, genre, and label.
+Also, this query should have a constraint on `genres.genre_name`.

-1. First find the Genre model based on the ID.
-2. Next, define a hasMany() relationship to display the many DVDs that a genre model has.

-If you miss a point elsewhere in the assignment but do this optional part (and it works), I will give 1 point back.
+Display the following data in a view using Blade templating.

+* Title
+* Rating
+* Genre
+* Label

 ### Submission

-When you are finished, push up this code to Github and email a link to itpwebdev@gmail.com.
-You can push to the same repository on Github for all Laravel assignments.
+To submit, push this code up to the same repository as last week named __itp405-spring2015-mvc__.

-If you are using the same framework installation for class demos and assignments, you might have to deal with managing 2 database connections.
-I'd probably recommend you keep 2 copies or Laravel installed, one for hw and one for class demos.